magician-project/magician-project/framework.md

 ### Managed Nodes

-At runtime, we expect that all aforementioned subcomponents (except `TaskManager`) will be [managed ROS2 nodes](http://design.ros2.org/articles/node_lifecycle.html).
+To facilitate the overall orchestration of the distributed network of nodes, we might rely on [managed ROS2 nodes](http://design.ros2.org/articles/node_lifecycle.html).
-According to such standard, each node internally have a finite state machine of 5 states: `unloaded`, `unconfigured`, `inactive`, `active`, `finalized`.
+According to such standard, each node internally have a finite state machine of 4 states: `unconfigured`, `inactive`, `active`, `finalized`.
-The following diagram, extracted from the ROS2 design documentation, shows the lifecycle of a node:
+The following diagram (extracted from the ROS2 design documentation) shows the lifecycle of a node, describing all possible transitions:

 ![](http://design.ros2.org/img/node_lifecycle/life_cycle_sm.png)

+By exploiting this finite-state machine-like behavior for each node, it will make easier to enable-disable particular functionalities at runtime.